vRobSmith/Octopus_Agile/README.md

-# Agile Pricing Display
+# Octopus Agile Pricing Display

-This project displays the current and next three Agile pricing slots for electricity consumption on an InkyPHAT display, along with a smiley or frowning face to indicate whether the current pricing is below or above a red price threshold.
+This project displays the current and next three Octopus Agile pricing slots for electricity consumption on an InkyPHAT display, along with a smiley or frowning face to indicate whether the current pricing is below or above a red price threshold.
 The pricing data is fetched from the Octopus Energy API.

 ## What does it look like?